Wiki Loves Monuments: History

 Wiki Loves Monuments is the successor to Wiki Loves Art, which was held in the Netherlands in 2009.
 The original WLM contest for "Rijksmonuments" (Dutch for "national monuments") encouraged photographers to seek out Dutch National Heritage Sites.
 The Rijkmonuments include architecture and objects of general interest recognized for their beauty, scientific, and/or cultural importance.
 Such locations as the Drenthe archeological sites, the Noordeinde Royal Palace in The Hague, and the houses along the canals of Amsterdam were part of the more than 12,500 photographs submitted during the first event.

-This success generated interest in other European countries, and through a collaboration with the European Heritage Days, 18 states with the help of local Wikimedia chapters participated in the 2011 competition, uploading nearly 170,000 images by its conclusion.
+This success generated interest in other Europe countries, and through a collaboration with the European Heritage Days, 18 states with the help of local Wikimedia chapters participated in the 2011 competition, uploading nearly 170,000 images by its conclusion.
 The Guinness Book of Records recognizes the 2011 edition of Wiki Loves Monuments as the largest photography competition in the world with 168,208 pictures uploaded to Wikimedia Commons by more than 5,000 participants.
 In total, some 171,000 photographs were contributed from 18 participants countries of Europe.
-Germany, France and Spain contributed highest number of photographs.
-Photo from Romania won the first international prize, whereas Estonia secured second and Germany third position in WLM 2011.
+Germany, France and Spain contributed the highest number of photographs.
+A photo from Romania won the first international prize, whereas Estonia secured second and Germany third position in WLM 2011.

 In 2012, the Wiki Loves Monuments competition had official participation of more than thirty countries and regions around the world: Andorra, Argentina, Austria, Belarus, Belgium, Canada, Catalonia, Chile, Colombia, the Czech Republic, Denmark, Estonia, France, Germany, Ghana, India, Israel, Italy, Kenya, Luxembourg, Mexico, the Netherlands, Norway, Panama, the Philippines, Poland, Romania, Russia, Serbia, Slovakia, Spain, South Africa, Sweden, Switzerland, Ukraine, and the United States.
 In total 363,000 photos were contributed from 35 participants countries.
-Germany, Spain and Poland contributed highest number of photographs.
-A picture of Tomb of Safdarjung from Delhi, India, won the contest which saw more than 350,000 contributions.
-Spain secured second and Philippines third position in 2012 edition of annual WLM photo contest.
+Germany, Spain, and Poland contributed the highest number of photographs.
+A picture of the Tomb of Safdarjung from Delhi, India, won the contest which saw more than 350,000 contributions.
+Spain secured second and Philippines third position in the 2012 edition of the annual WLM photo contest.